 Susan Wilson - mainly Lanarkshire (North and South) and Edinburgh

-Susan joined the Stewart Ivory Project in 2010 and has been rsponsible for delivering financial education to schools in North and South Lanarkshire.
+Susan joined us in 2010 and has been mainly responsible for delivering financial education to schools in North and South Lanarkshire.
 Susan was educated in Edinburgh and worked for the RBS for a total of 34 years.
 Initially she worked in branch banking, moving on to the mortgage department and then the securities section.
-Then deciding to move to Spain where she and her husband bought and ran a successfull restaurant/bar but returned to Edinburgh due to the imminent arrival of their son.
+Then deciding to move to Spain where she and her husband bought and ran a successful restaurant/bar but returned to Edinburgh due to the imminent arrival of their son.
 Susan then went back to RBS on a part time basis where she was involved again in branch banking.
 Her duties latterly being staff trainer and mentor in the Moneysense programme for schools.
 Susan’s leisure activities include cooking and keeping fit at the local gym.

 Karen Scholes - Orkneys

-Karen has worked with the Stewart Ivory Project for the last 3 years, delivering financial education to senior schools in Orkney and also the Orkney College.
+Karen has worked with us since 2012, delivering financial education to the two secondary schools in Orkney and also the Orkney College.
 Karen graduated from Napier University in 1984, before commencing training with Whitelaw Wells in Edinburgh.
 After qualifying as a Chartered Accountant in 1988, Karen returned home to Orkney to manage AJB Scholes, the accountancy firm started by her late father.
 Under her direction, AJB Scholes has expanded and developed to become one of the leading accountancy firms in the north of Scotland.
 A finalist in the 2005 Association of Scottish Businesswomen Awards, Karen is a leading figure in the Orkney business community.
 Nurturing young people in business is a particular passion, with Karen supporting and encouraging the next generation of entrepreneurs through her work with Young Enterprise Orkney and the Prince’s Scottish Youth Business Trust.